 We follow a specific preoperative process for gender-affirmation surgery:

-- During initial preoperative surgical consultation, the surgeon will extensively discuss the procedure and postoperative course.
+- During your initial preoperative surgical consultation, the surgeon will extensively discuss the procedure and postoperative course.

 - You will work with our transgender nurse coordinator, Judy Gay, to make sure all patient requirements are met.